At the National Level:

 - Support for certificate and degree courses in public relations at community colleges and universities.

-- Opportunity for personal contact with public relations people across the country.
+- Opportunity for personal contact with public relations professionals across the country.

 At the International Level